 Native Dubliner, notorious dandy, and eponymous owner Aidan Gill hangs with the walls with vintage barbershop memorabilia and sells all the gentlemanly essentials from beard oil and bow ties to cologne and razor strops.
 In short, it’s worth a visit even if your tresses are trimmed.

 Ever wonder where the good ol’ New Orleans boys get their suits?
-Rubensteins is where.
+Rubensteins is the go-to men’s store in New Orleans for premier suits.

 At this expansive, family-owned, 91-year-old menswear emporium, you can buy a made-to-measure suit and get your shoes shined while you’re at it.
 Or pick out a new pair — brands include Trask, Ecco, and Harry of London’s.